lsst-ts/ts_m2gui/doc/user-guide/user-guide.rst

 If you do so, you always need to turn on the communication power first followed by the motor power, and turn off the motor power first followed by the communication power.

 You can use the **Update Control Mode** button to change the current mode (see **Mode** combo selection) in closed-loop control mode.
-You might need to use this function in caution because this might affect the use of hardware.
+You might need to use this function with caution because this might affect the use of hardware.
 If you want to check the ILC state, you would need to make sure the mode is in idle.

 The diagnostics table also contains a button to reboot the cell controller.